 Many social science scholars believe that big data can lend their subject a level of clarity and objectivity never heard of before.
 Popular books on sociology like ‘An End to the Crisis of Empirical Sociology?’ are already talking about how a data-driven approach can be the best in understanding humanity.
 Professionals from all verticals are claiming that big data analytics will give people the ability to see clearly through their own fog of subjectivity.
-However, there appears to be an uncertainty about how big data will change things.
-There is also an apparent reluctance when it comes to applying data to areas where humans are currently dominating (example: social sciences).
+However, there appears to be uncertainty about how big data will change things.
+There is also an apparent reluctance when it comes to applying data to areas where humans are currently dominating (for example social sciences).

 Objectivity vs Subjectivity

-[spacer height=”10px”]Objective and subjective refers to the distinction between the claims and judgements that people make.
-While objective claims and judgements are based on facts, subjective ones are heavily influenced by emotions and intuition.
+[spacer height=”10px”]Objective and subjective refers to the distinction between the claims and judgments that people make.
+While objective claims and judgments are based on facts, subjective ones are heavily influenced by emotions and intuition.
 Subjective claims can be inadequate or incorrect as it can vary across different individuals or even depending on the emotional setting of the individual at different points of time.
-As far as businesses are concerned, subjectivity is something that should be eradicated to bring about clarity and improve the efficiency.
+As far as businesses are concerned, subjectivity is something that should be eradicated to bring about clarity and improve efficiency.
 If data tells you that the customers are starting to dislike your product, it’s time to redesign it to suit the emerging demands.
 And this redesigning itself should be based on solid data rather than just aimless addition of features you think the consumers would like.

 Big data in Social sciences

-[spacer height=”10px”]There are claims that big data is not applicable in social sciences unlike businesses where data can give a clear advantage.
-In fact, the use of data is being discouraged by many in realms like social sciences, politics and economy.
+[spacer height=”10px”]There are claims that big data is not applicable in social sciences, unlike businesses where data can give a clear advantage.
+In fact, the use of data is being discouraged by many in realms like social sciences, politics, and the economy.
 Some claim that big data cannot help in situations where subjectivity is dominant.
 It is said that the interpretation of data will also be subjective in such cases.
 However, this is not true.
 Big data can indeed kill the subjectivity and fog that’s making it even difficult to implement a data-backed methodology to interpret it.

 The problem is that the group of people who are intrigued by the new possibilities provided by big data is really small while the challenges are significantly big.
 This could be because of their research questions being traditional and can be dealt with using a small data set in their own computer.
 There has to be more focus given to training and helping the social sciences sector to take full advantage of big data and in turn help in the betterment of our society.